 If the community that you wish to join was only created recently, you will be in a better position to help shape the functioning of the community and to establish yourself as a key player regarding decisions about the core features of the solution.
 Smaller and newer communities also allow you more flexibility when collaborating with other community members as rules and practices are typically quite new.
 However, ‘young’ communities might require the mobilisation of more financial and human resources in order to kick-start their growth.

 If the community you join is large and mature, you will benefit from extensive existing content.
 Most probably, the OSS will already be at a mature stage of code development and some contributors may have developed substantial forks and plug-ins that are worth consulting.
+Some of these forks may well be established under distinct licences, some of which may be less reciprocal, but even this is a sign of community and project health because it attracts different user bases.
 It might also offer capabilities to host the software you need on their own platform.
 However, individuals involved in the community will have reduced influence over the direction of the community and the OSS product itself.